JamesCrawley/web-dev-content/speaker-notes.md

 ---

 So we know that HTML tags have their name, and the content that we put inside them.
 They can also have *attributes*, which let the tag do other things.
-Attributes go in the opening tag, right before the `>` Below is an example of an attribute on a div element with an attribute called `class`, with a value of `my-first-div`
+Attributes go in the opening tag, right before the `>` Below is an example of a div element with an attribute called `class`, with a value of `my-first-div`:

 `<div class="my-first-div">Hello world!</div>`